-Background: CDPH has proposed to extend the terms of the current contract for one additional year to allow time to negotiate and develop a new three-year contract that converts the contract structure from a traditional personnel services contract to an innovative pay-for-performance structure.
-The negotiations for the new contract will consider transitioning 100 percent of the Los Angeles County licensure and certification survey and complaint investigation workload to Los Angeles County.
-Based on CDPH's workload analysis, this increased workload requires funding for approximately 114 additional health facility evaluator nurse positions.
+CDPH has proposed to extend the terms of the current contract for one additional year, while developing a new three-year contract that converts the contract structure from a traditional personnel services contract to an innovative pay-for-performance structure, beginning July 1, 2019.
+The new contract negotiations will address the potential transition to Los Angeles County the responsibility for 100 percent of the licensure and certification survey and complaint investigation workload.
+Based on CDPH's workload analysis, this increased workload requires approximately 114 additional positions.
+CDPH is proposing trailer bill language that would take effect in 2018-19 that would permit CDPH to assess a supplemental fee on facilities located in Los Angeles County to account for the increased costs associated with the personnel costs of the Los Angeles County contract.